-Personally, I pick and choose when and how I cover up, because it all just depends on how comfortable I am with the people around me.
+Personally, I pick and choose when and how I cover up because it all just depends on how comfortable I am in each situation.

 If you can imagine any time in your life where you might not want everyone around you looking your breasts, then invest in a nursing cover.
 If you truly don’t care, I applaud your audacity.

 There are all kinds of breastfeeding covers available!
 Look for one that’s lightweight – too heavy of a material will give you a hot, cranky baby.

 I know the idea of a breastfeeding bracelet sounds totally off the wall.
 Stick with me though, because this is good.

 Milk Bands make a small rubber bracelet that you can wear on either arm.
 You use it to track which side your baby nursed from last, what time they nursed, or even for how long.
 All very good things to remember and all very easy things to forget!
 The bracelets are super affordable and will save you a lot of headaches.
 Trust me.

 While I’m a huge advocate of keeping a nursing log, sometimes it’s just not around and you need to remember the details.
 This little buddy is a gem.